smastrom/tw-variables/README.md

 ## Import - PostCSS

-If using PostCSS, you can use this package in conjunction with [postcss-jit-props](https://github.com/GoogleChromeLabs/postcss-jit-props) to strip unused variables from the final CSS:
+If using PostCSS, you can use this package in conjunction with [postcss-jit-props](https://github.com/GoogleChromeLabs/postcss-jit-props) to strip any unused variable from the final CSS:

 ```bash
 pnpm add -D postcss postcss-jit-props